DarraghReid/just_jokes/TESTING.md

 6. Click the "Delete user" icon again, and this time click the delete button.
 Validate that the user is removed from the database, that the flash message "User removed" appears at the top of the screen and that the user is redirected back to the User's page.
 7. On the Users page, type a username into the search bar and validate that a matching user is returned below.
 8. On the Users page, type a date into the search bar and validate that users matching that date of birth are returned below.
+9. Click "Clear" and verify that it redirects back to the Users page.

+### Features Specific to Not-Signed-In Users:
+1. Validate that the only options in the navbar are:
+    * Home
+    * Sign in
+    * Sign up

+#### Home Page
+2. Validate that all jokes displaying have their for_children field in the database set to "on".
+3. Locate any joke:
+    * Click the "Expand" button and validate that:
+        * It triggers a modal
+        * The modal displays the message: "Want to see the full joke?"
+        * The modal provides a "Sign in" button that leads to the Sign in page
+        * The modal provides a "Nah" button that closes the modal
+        * The modal closes when the close button at the top right hand corner of the modal is clicked
+        * The modal closes when anywhere outside of the modal is clicked
+    * Click the "Like" button and validate that:
+        * It triggers a modal
+        * The modal displays the message: "Sign in the like this joke"
+        * The modal provides a "Sign in" button that leads to the Sign in page
+        * The modal provides a "Nah" button that closes the modal
+        * The modal closes when the close button at the top right hand corner of the modal is clicked
+        * The modal closes when anywhere outside of the modal is clicked
+    * Click the "Add to favourites" button and validate that:
+        * It triggers a modal
+        * The modal displays the message: "Sign in to favourite this joke"
+        * The modal provides a "Sign in" button that leads to the Sign in page
+        * The modal provides a "Nah" button that closes the modal
+        * The modal closes when the close button at the top right hand corner of the modal is clicked
+        * The modal closes when anywhere outside of the modal is clicked

+#### Sign Up Page
+1. Validate that a form appears upon loading the page.
+2. Validate that the form has the following fields:
+    * Username
+    * Password
+    * Date of birth
+3. Fill in the form with invalid information and validate the form does not submit:
+    * Valid information is outlined in form labels for Username and Password
+    * No specific validation is implemented, this will be addressed in future versions.
+4. Fill out the form with correct information and validate:
+    * That the page redirects to the Home page
+    * That a flash message displaying "You're sign up!" appears at the top of the page

+### Features Specific to Smaller Screens
+1. Click the burger icon to validate that the navigation links drop down.
+2. Validate that the dropdown menu displays the same menu items and the menu on larger screens.
+3. Validate that all menu items work correctly

+### Other Features
+1. Validate that, if there are more than 8 items to be displayed, they will be paginated, with a maximum of 8 items being displayed at a time.

 The above tests were carried out on both smaller and larger screens and resulted in a pass.